-Customer Loyalty Trend 2018: Future of Customer Loyalty with Artificial Intelligence
+Loyalty Trend: Future of Customer Loyalty with Artificial Intelligence

 What is Artificial Intelligence?

-Artificial Intelligence is the field of computer science that is associated with the concept of machines “thinking like humans” to perform tasks such as learning, problem-solving, planning, reasoning and identifying patterns.
+Artificial Intelligence is the field of computer science associated with the concept of machines “thinking like humans” to perform tasks such as learning, problem-solving, planning, reasoning, and identifying patterns.

 Is Machine Learning the same as AI?

-When people refer to “artificial intelligence,” they often really mean machine learning.
+When people refer to artificial intelligence, they often really mean machine learning.
 Machine learning is a subset of AI.
-Machine learning (ML) involves creating algorithms that can recognize patterns in large, evolving data sets, and drawing conclusions from past experience by using that data.
+Machine learning (ML) involves creating algorithms that can recognize patterns in large, evolving data sets and draw conclusions from past experience using that data.

 Related Article: Customer Loyalty Trend: Shared Values Matter